GiorgioDaVinci/Weather-Dashboard/README.md

 I have been able to learn how to make fetch calls to external APIs and apply what I learnt by building a real world project that can be used by consumers.

+Here is the link to the deployed application: https://giorgiodavinci.github.io/Weather-Dashboard/#

 ## Installation

 No installation required.
 All you need is a browser with functional internet connection to access the site.